perfalcon/RoboND/pickandplace/writeup_template.md

 This program will try to pick and place the objects from the shelf and drop them in the bin.
 This program uses the Kinematcis ( Forward and Inverse ) to calculate the positions and trajectory to drop in the bin.

+[//]: # (Image References)

+[image1]: ./images/Kuka-Arm1.png
+[image2]: ./images/Kuka-Arm2.png
+[image3]: ./images/Label-Kuka-Arm.jpg

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Here is an example of how to include an image in your writeup.
+Used the below two images to create the kuka-arm in 2D by labelling the joints, links in the XYZ axis.

 ![alt text][image1]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.